 Today is May 19 and the Navigate the Chaos question to consider is “how often are you open to change?”
-The word change comes up often in the research, backstories, and historical events involved with the study of how people navigate the chaos and practice the art of living well.
+The word change comes up often in the research, backstories, and historical events involved with the study of how people navigate the chaos.
 Change has an interesting etymology and offers a different application of the word.
 Middle English: from Old French change (noun), changer (verb), from late Latin cambiare, from Latin cambire ‘barter.’
 Barter.
 Now that is a word not often associated with change.
 Referring to the origin of the word allows change to be defined more closely to barter – ‘trading one thing for another.’
 The typical definition of change is ‘make or become different.’
-How often do you trade one version of your life for a new one?
+Cheryl Strayed, John Grisham and Gal Gadot were all open to change.

 In 1997 British author Stephen Batchelor, published Buddhism Without Beliefs and wrote about adapting to change and life’s unfolding: “Did I live?
 The human world is like a vast musical instrument on which we play our individual part while simultaneously listening to the compositions of others to contribute to the whole.
 We don't choose whether to engage, only how to; we either harmonize or create dissonance.
 Our words, our deeds, our very presence create and leave impressions in the minds of others just as a writer makes impressions with their words.
 Who you are is an unfolding narrative.
 You came from nothing and will return there eventually.
 Instead of taking ourselves so seriously all the time, we can discover the playful irony of a story that has never been told in quite this way before.”